NathanKhadaroo/Sketchapp/README.md

 This will open the application in a window where you can view the daily prompt, upload your artwork, and browse the gallery.

 ## Contributing
-Contributions to Art Tracker are welcome!
+Contributions to Sketchappare welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, your help is appreciated.

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/YourAmazingFeature)